YuanGongND/gopt/README.md

 **Step 1.
 Prepare the speechocean762 dataset and generate the Godness of Pronunciation (GOP) features.**

 (This step is Kaldi dependent and require familiarity with Kaldi.
-You can skip this step and step 2 by using our output of this step ([download](https://www.dropbox.com/s/va5q4whyp18rd1i/data.zip?dl=0)), please see [here](https://github.com/YuanGongND/gopt/tree/master/data) for details.)
+You can skip this step and step 2 by using our output of this step ([dropbox link](https://www.dropbox.com/s/va5q4whyp18rd1i/data.zip?dl=0) or [腾讯微云链接](https://share.weiyun.com/BWCK7H8Z), please see [[here]](https://github.com/YuanGongND/gopt/tree/master/data) for details.)

-Downlod the [speechocean762](https://arxiv.org/abs/2104.01378) dataset from [here](https://www.openslr.org/101/).
+Downlod the [speechocean762](https://arxiv.org/abs/2104.01378) dataset from [[here]](https://www.openslr.org/101/).
 Use your own Kaldi ASR model or public Kaldi ASR model (e.g., the [Librispeech ASR Chain Model](https://kaldi-asr.org/models/m13) we used) and run [Kaldi GOP recipe](https://github.com/kaldi-asr/kaldi/tree/master/egs/gop_speechocean762) following its instruction.
 After the run finishes, you should see the performance of the baseline model with the ASR model you use.

 Then, extract the GOP features from the intermediate files of the Kaldi GOP recipe run.